 - Driving vehicles manufactured before the year 2000

-The ELD mandate of Canada also has exemptions applicable to commercial motor vehicle drivers.
+The Canada ELD mandate also has exemptions applicable to commercial motor vehicle drivers.
 Commercial drivers can be exempt from the ELD mandate if they’re covered by the short-haul exemption.
 Also, if they don’t drive beyond the 160-kilometer radius of their home terminal.

 Differences and similarities with the U.S. ELD mandate